Justice-Hammer/threat-hunting-detections/README.md

 ### Detection format

 Each detection ships in **Sigma** (canonical) plus translations for Microsoft Defender / KQL, Elastic ES\|QL, Splunk SPL, and CrowdStrike LogScale.
-False positive context and validation notes are included for every rule — I only publish detections I've validated against real telemetry or a controlled lab environment.
+False positive context and validation notes are included for every rule.
+I only publish detections I've validated against real telemetry or a controlled lab environment.

 ### Coverage so far